Jobs and volunteering opportunities

 The role

-Working closely with the Director, the Project Manager will have the following responsibilities:
+Working closely with the Director, the Project Lead/Facilitator will have the following responsibilities:

-• Contribute to ensuring that accessibility is at the heart of all projects
+• Contribute to ensuring that accessibility is at the heart of all activity

 • Contribute to cultivating equity, diversity and inclusion for everyone within the organisation and its community

-Contract type: Freelance, 7 months (October 2023 - May 2024).
-We have funding in place for this period - however, our aim is that the role will continue and develop beyond this, potentially evolving into a Co-Director role (subject to funding and suitability).
+Contract type: Freelance, 11 months (August 2025 - July 2026).
+We have funding in place for this period - however, our aim is that the role will continue beyond this (subject to securing additional funding).

-Hours: An average of 1 day per week (7.5 hours), with flexibility to work around other commitments.
+Hours: Approximately 1 day (7.5 hours) per week on average, with flexibility to work around other commitments.
+42 days in total.

-Place of work: Remote, or at our shared office in Lancaster.
+Place of work: At our shared office in Lancaster, or remote/hybrid.

 How to apply